ZacheyMIX/CS3500_MutliplayerSnakeGame/Snake/README.md

 - Snakes move and are displayed correctly

 ## What doesn't work:
-- dead snakes will not send
+- snakes sometimes stretch across the entire screen when crossing the border.

 ## Things we tried to remember in development:
 - What steps there are on the connection handshake and in which order